daverein/WearOSConcentricWatchface/README.md

 Concentric Native (WearOS Watchface)
 ===============================
-My version of the Pixel Concentric and Digital watchfaces, plus an Analog-style one.
+My version of the Pixel Concentric and Digital watchfaces, plus an Analog-style one, and a heart rate complication for Samsung Watch4/Watch5 devices.

 Features
 --------